 - Place on parchment-lined baking sheet about 2 inches apart (you may need to use two baking sheets).
 Cover loosely with plastic wrap and allow to rise until doubled in size.

-- At the end of the rising time, preheat oven to 425°.
-Open oven door and throw 2-3 ice cubes in bottom of oven and close door.
-Add baking sheet(s) of breadsticks and bake for 10 minutes.
+- At the end of the rising time, preheat the oven to 425°.
+Throw a few ice cubes onto the bottom of the oven and bake the breadsticks for 10 minutes.

 - While breadsticks are baking, combine topping ingredients in small bowl.

-- Remove from oven and immediately brush with butter/garlic mixture and allow to cool slightly before serving warm or at room temperature.
+- Remove breadsticks from the oven and immediately brush with butter/garlic mixture.
+Allow to cool slightly before serving warm or at room temperature.